Customer Success · Operations

 The Problem

-Standard support reporting wasn't identifying this.
-Volume metrics told us how many contacts were coming in, but not why the same customers kept returning.
+Standard volume reporting told us how many contacts were coming in, not why the same customers kept returning.
+The real cause was invisible in aggregate data.

 The Approach

-I built a systematic analysis of support conversation patterns across the team, tagging interactions by contact reason, customer segment, and resolution type.
-This revealed three distinct friction clusters that had been invisible in aggregate data.
+I built a systematic analysis of support conversations across the team; tagging interactions by contact reason, customer segment, and resolution type.
+This revealed three distinct friction clusters buried in the platform's customer-facing workflows: predictable points of confusion that no amount of frontline coaching would fix.

 Team Development · Coaching Programme